Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/camerakit-sample-simple/README.md

 # CameraKit Sample Simple App

-An app that demonstrates how to launch the CameraKit's support `CameraActivity` with different parameters to start a camera capture flow and get results back:
+An app that demonstrates how to launch the CameraKit's support `CameraActivity` with different parameters and get results back:

 ![demo](../.doc/sample_simple_demo.gif)